15-year-old Ratna is a bright and social young woman from rural Bangladesh. But on March 2, 2018, her freedom was almost stolen from her.

 That day, she almost became part of the 22 per cent of girls in Bangladesh (UNICEF) who are married by age 15—until she bravely decided to speak up for herself.

-It seemed to be a regular morning in Ratna’s community—children walked to school and then headed to their local Compassion centre for lunch.
+It seemed to be a regular morning in Ratna’s community—children walked to school and then headed to their local child development centre for lunch.
 But Ratna’s heart was heavy and her mind disturbed.
 That morning, her mother had informed her that by nightfall she would be married.

 “To whom?”
 Ratna asked.
 Ansh*, a boy from the neighbouring village, was the answer.
 The event was to take place in the cover of darkness to avoid attracting too much attention—as child marriage is illegal in Bangladesh.